 The three light flavors exhibit an approximate $\mathrm{SU}(3)$ flavor symmetry, with symmetry-breaking effects on the order of $10\%$ for various observables.
 In contrast, the three heavy flavors are largely decoupled from light-hadron physics, a result supported by current lattice QCD averages in flavor physics~\cite{FlavourLatticeAveragingGroupFLAG:2024oxs}.

-A direct assessment of heavy flavors' impact on light-hadron physics is highly non-trivial.
-Introducing an additional flavor significantly alters the bare strong coupling constant, which in turn modifies the bare quark masses that determine physical hadron masses.
-Furthermore, for widely used Wilson-like fermion formulations—such as Clover and twisted-mass fermions—these bare masses require additional parameter tuning due to additive mass renormalization from explicit chiral symmetry breaking.
+A direct assessment for the impact of heavy flavors on the light-hadron physics is highly non-trivial.
+Introducing an additional flavor significantly alters the lattice input value of $\beta$, which in turn modifies the dimensionless quark mass parameters that determine physical hadron masses.
+Furthermore, for widely used Wilson-like fermion formulations--such as clover and twisted-mass fermions--these bare masses require additional parameter tuning due to additive mass renormalization from explicit chiral symmetry breaking.
 In contrast, mass tuning for staggered fermions is much simpler.
 However, calculations of hadronic observables with staggered fermions are complicated by ambiguities arising from taste-breaking effects.

-This paradox can be resolved using a mixed-action approach: gauge ensembles are generated with dynamical staggered fermions across various flavor numbers, while hadronic observables are calculated using fermion actions without taste degree of freedom such as Clover.
-Although the leading-order low-energy constant for mixed-action effects has been shown to scale as roughly \(\mathcal{O}(a^4)\) across a wide range of lattice spacings~\cite{Zhao:2022ooq,Zhang:2025ieg}, a systematic study of their impact on hadronic observables remains absent from the literature.
+This paradox can be resolved by using a mixed action approach: gauge ensembles are generated with dynamical staggered fermions across various flavor numbers, while hadronic observables are calculated using fermion actions without taste degree of freedom such as clover.
+Although the leading-order low-energy constant for mixed action effects has been shown to scale as roughly \(\mathcal{O}(a^4)\) across a wide range of lattice spacings~\cite{Zhao:2022ooq,Zhang:2025ieg}, a systematic study of their impact on hadronic observables remains absent from the literature.

-In this work, we compute light hadronic observables using clover valence fermions on dynamical 2+1+1-flavor HISQ fermion and Symanzik gauge ensembles spanning four lattice spacings, three pion masses, and several spatial volumes.
-Compared to results obtained using the 2+1 flavor ensembles using the same clover fermion and Symanzik gauge actions, we find that the discretization errors from this mixed-action setup are significantly reduced, with potential \(\mathcal{O}(a^4)\) contributions remaining negligible within our statistical uncertainties.
+In this work, we compute light hadronic observables using clover valence fermions on dynamical 2+1+1 flavor highly improved staggered quark (HISQ) fermion and Symanzik gauge ensembles spanning four lattice spacings, three pion masses, and several spatial volumes.
+Compared to results obtained using the 2+1 flavor ensembles using the same clover fermion and Symanzik gauge actions, we find that the discretization errors from this mixed action setup are significantly reduced, with potential \(\mathcal{O}(a^4)\) contributions remaining negligible within our statistical uncertainties.
 Finally, we update the predictions for low-energy constants from a previous 2+1 flavor CLQCD study~\cite{CLQCD:2023sdb}, now with improved control over systematic uncertainties using the ensembles at three more lattice spacings.